PoloOnTheGo/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

 [More here](Customize-JATOS-Home-Page.html).

-### Other configuration in production.conf
+### Other configuration in _production.conf_

 Some other properties can be configured in the `conf/production.conf`.

 * `play.http.session.secure` - secure session cookie: set true to restrict user access to HTTPS (default is false)
+* `jatos.idCookies.secure` - secure ID cookies: set true to restrict worker access to HTTPS (default is false)
+* `jatos.idCookies.sameSite` - defines the ID cookies' 'SameSite' attribute: allowed values are `None`, `Lax`, or `Strict`.
+Default is `None`.
+* `jatos.studyMembers.allowAddAllUsers` - Allow to add all users that exist on a JATOS to be added at once as members of a study.
+Default is true.
+* `jatos.resultData.export.useTmpFile` - If true, result data that are fetched from the database are first stored in a temporary file and only when they are all gathered the file is sent to the browser.
+If false the result data are streamed directly from the database to the browser.
+Default is false.
+* `jatos.maxResultsDbQuerySize` - Maximal number of results to be fetched from the DB at once (default is 10)

-Apart from those all [configuration properties possible in the Play Framework](https://www.playframework.com/documentation/latest/Configuration) are possible in JATOS production.conf too, e.g.
+Apart from those all [configuration properties possible in the Play Framework](https://www.playframework.com/documentation/latest/Configuration) are possible in JATOS' _production.conf_ too, e.g.
-* `pidfile.path` - Path to the file that contains the process id of the started JATOS application (default is ./RUNNING_PID)
+* `play.pidfile.path` - Path to the file that contains the process id of the started JATOS application (default is `./RUNNING_PID`)